openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (1) The Verifier sends an Authorization Request to the Wallet.
 It contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes the requirements of the Credential(s) that the Verifier is requesting to be presented.
 Such requirements could include what type of Credential(s), in what format(s), which individual Claims within those Credential(s) (Selective Disclosure), etc. The Wallet processes the Authorization Request and determines what Credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers consent to present the requested Credentials.

 (2) The Wallet prepares presentation of the Verifiable Credential(s) that the End-User has consented to.
-It then sends to the Verifier an Autorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.
+It then sends to the Verifier an Authorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.

 ## Cross Device Flow {#cross_device}

 Below is a diagram of a flow where the End-User presents a Credential to a Verifier interacting with the End-User on a different device as the device the Wallet resides on.

 In this flow, the Verifier prepares an Authorization Request and renders it as a QR Code.
 The User then uses the Wallet to scan the QR Code.
 The Verifiable Presentations are sent to the Verifier in a direct HTTPS POST request to a URL controlled by the Verifier.
-The flow uses the Response Type `vp_token` in conjunction with the Response Mode `direct_post`, both defined in this specidication.
+The flow uses the Response Type `vp_token` in conjunction with the Response Mode `direct_post`, both defined in this specification.
 In order to keep the size of the QR Code small and be able to sign and optionally encrypt the Request Object, the actual Authorization Request contains just a Request URI according to [@!RFC9101], which the wallet uses to retrieve the actual Authorization Request data.

-Note: The diagram does not illustrate all of the optional features of this specification.
+Note: The diagram does not illustrate all the optional features of this specification.

 !---
 ~~~ ascii-art